 Visits in 2018: 330Cost: $15 per individual or $30 per vehicle with 15 passenger capacity or less; $55 annual pass (covers 3 additional people traveling with the pass holder)

 The Rio Grande winds through miles of canyons, and the thrill of traveling down one of these prehistoric waterways can be yours for just $12.
 Visitors can explore the different canyon systems, which include Mariscal Canyon, Boquillas Canyon and the Lower Canyons.

-Aniakchak National Monument & Preserve in King Salmon, Alaska
+Aniakchak National Monument and Preserve in King Salmon, Alaska

 For Aniakchak National Monument, 100 is the loneliest number.

 America’s best, least-visited park barely racked up triple-digit figures for tourists in 2018.
 And it’s a shame because there’s an abundance of natural beauty to explore and admire here.
 However, even the NPS concedes that the preserve’s “remote location and challenging weather conditions” contribute to its low turnout.

 Also, there are bears.